 - At least 1-of-N honest participants who execute all OR transactions and will submit fraud proof in case invalid state transition is published;

 1-of-N honest participants

-1-of-N honest operators is a reasonable assumption with high enough number of credible participants.
+1-of-N honest operators is a reasonable assumption with enough credible participants.
 However, since the number of active participants is limited (hundreds?), some sophisticated attacks could include: targeting the infrastructure of all the operators (very hard but not infeasible), bribing/blackmailing Devops engineers to secretly install malicious code, targeting update distribution channels for rollup software, etc., and of course a combination thereof.
-These attacks are hard and should be actively protected against, but they are much more realistic than, let’s say, trying to attack Ethereum miners in the same way — especially because a successful attack on OR will go unnoticed until the completion.
+These attacks are hard and should be actively protected against, but they are much more realistic than, let’s say, trying to attack Ethereum miners in the same way — especially because a successful attack on OR will go unnoticed until completion.